 1. Introduction to Scientific Theories of the NDE

 Although there are mechanisms in the brain involved in the dying process, science cannot conclude that consciousness is solely a product of the brain which ceases to exist upon permanent brain death.
-Science is unable to reach this conclusion because of the large amount of circumstantial evidence from NDE research of consciousness functioning far removed from the body — a paranormal phenomenon called “veridical perception.”
-Although science cannot prove consciousness survives death, research on veridical perception is underway right now (the AWARE II Study) which may provide scientific evidence of consciousness surviving death and existing outside of the body.
+Science is unable to reach this conclusion because of the large amount of scientific evidence from near-death experience (NDE) research of consciousness functioning far removed from the body — a paranormal phenomenon called “veridical perception.”
+Although science cannot prove consciousness survives death, there has been important research on veridical perception (the AWARE II Study) which provides scientific evidence of consciousness surviving death and existing outside of the body.

 2. The Dying Brain Theory

 This theory is one that has been popularized by Dr. Susan Blackmore in her book Dying To Live.
+(Read a critique of this theory).
 One of the greatest strengths of the afterlife theory and the argument that NDEs are real is also one of its greatest weaknesses.
-The fact that all those who had NDEs follow the same path toward the light, going through similar stages on the way, makes a powerful case for the whole thing being a profound spiritual journey to an afterlife where everyone, from all ages and cultures, is welcome.
+The fact that all those who had an NDE follow the same path toward the light, going through similar stages on the way, makes a powerful case for the whole thing being a profound spiritual journey to an afterlife where everyone, from all ages and cultures, is welcome.
 But that same case, the “sameness” evidence, is also a fundamental part of the argument that NDEs are not real experiences, not spiritual voyages, but a function of the dying brain.
 All brains, regardless of where in the world they come from, die in the same way, say the skeptics.
 And that is why all NDEs have essential core elements which are the same.
-It is not because the dying person is traveling toward a beautiful afterlife, but because the neurotransmitters in the brain are shutting down and creating the same lovely illusions for all who are near-death.
+The dying brain theory holds that these elements are not because the dying person is traveling toward a beautiful afterlife, but because the neurotransmitters in the brain are shutting down and creating the same lovely illusions for all who are near-death.

 Scientists and researchers are divided.
 There are some who want to reduce NDEs to nothing more than a series of brain reactions.
 Others, who accept the realness and validity of NDEs, are nonetheless quite happy to see it put into a scientific context.
 In other words, they are not frightened of researching the experience rigorously, of finding out everything that we possibly can about it, perhaps even being able to explain aspects of it.
 But they can happily let that scientific aspect sit alongside the deeply personal, life-enhancing evidence of those who have actually been there.